oroinc/documentation/user/concept-guides/orders/index.rst

 .. note::
      Payment Status is based on the payment transaction status and is not linked to :ref:`the status of an actual order <doc--orders--statuses--internal>` (i.e., open, shipped, archived, etc.) in any way.

-The are several types of payment transactions that can be displayed on the order page, for example:
+There are several types of payment transactions that can be displayed on the order page, for example:

 * Authorize
 * Charge